 Repowering is delighted to be developing the first community-owned solar project in the City of London.
-Working with local people and the City of London Corporation, the plan is to install solar panels on rooftops in the Middlesex Street Estate in the Portsoken ward.
+Working with local people and the City of London Corporation, we will install solar panels on rooftops in the Middlesex Street Estate in the Portsoken ward.

-A feasibility study indicated that the site has capacity for a 50kW solar array, costing £48,000 to install.
-Funding for the project will be raised by selling shares in the project to community members and by additional sources such as carbon offset schemes and donations from corporations as part of their corporate social responsibility strategies.
+A feasibility study indicated that the site has capacity for a 50 kWp solar array, costing £48,000 to install.
+We will raise funding for the project by selling shares in the project to community members and from additional sources such as carbon offset schemes and donations from corporations as part of their corporate social responsibility strategies.

 It is estimated that 80% of the electricity generated will be sold to the City of London Corporation to power the site’s communal areas.
 The remaining energy will be sold to a licensed energy supplier to be used off-site.

 A £10,000 grant has already been secured from the City of London Corporation’s Stronger Communities Fund, which will be used to develop the project over the next 12 months and engage local people.
 Repowering has commissioned a structural survey, and is currently doing the legal groundwork and supporting community engagement.
 We anticipate starting to sell community shares and complete installation in the spring of 2022.

 Interested in finding out more or getting involved?
 Get in touch at firstname.lastname@example.org or call 020 3674 7519